 While at the HIMSS annual conference this year I spoke with many healthcare technology company leaders.
 I am pleased to share some of those conversations here.
 This selection focuses on interoperability, the patient matching technology that undergirds aspects of interoperability, and the benefits of these technologies in the development of tools to manage patient journeys in a manner that engages patients, caregivers and providers as partners in care, advancing the quadruple aim.
+Check out some of my other short takes from HIMSS 2018, too.

 Gerard Scheitlin, Chief Risk Officer – VP Security, Risk & Assurance, Orion Health